 Solution#7 is an independent solution (i.e. can be implemented in addition to but not as an alternative to one of the solutions #1, #2 and #6).
 It allows the NF consumer to indicate to the NF producer that only restricted information is requested, by use of conveyed filters to be applied by the producer.
 Solution#7 provides an efficient way to reduce information exposure, however, it does not prevent unauthorized consumers to retrieve the entire representation of a resource including not needed sensitive information, by simply not requesting any restriction.

-Editor's Note: Evaluation of solution #8 is ffs.
+Solution#8 extend the NF profile by introducing a service scenario indication as new attribute in each NF information data type (e.g. UpfInfo, SmfInfo, BsfInfo) to identify the specific service scenario.
+During the NF service discovery, NRF shall only provide the mapped NF information or the other NF information(es) with the same service scenario indications in NF-Discovery response.
+It provides an simple and efficient way to reduce the information exposure and allow the operators to flexibly specify different service scenario in different NF information.
+Solution #8 is independent solution (i.e. can be implemented in addition to but not as an alternative to one of the solutions #1, #2 and #6).